svalio/atlassian-connect-express-encryption/README.md

 ## Getting Help or Support

-The `atlassian-connect-express` tools are currently experimental.
-With that said, feel free to [report issues](https://bitbucket.org/atlassian/atlassian-connect-express/issues?status=new&status=open).
+You can get help by emailing <atlassian-connect-dev@googlegroups.com> or report bugs on our [JIRA](https://ecosystem.atlassian.net/browse/AC).
 If you want to learn more about Atlassian Connect, you can visit <https://developer.atlassian.com/display/AC>.

 ## Contributing